mouhamaadibrahim/Data-Teaching-Mentorship-Projects/Business-Management-Project/README.md

 # Business Management Project: Analysis of E-commerce Customer Behavior and Time Spending

+## Major Alignment
+This project is developed for students in the **Business Management Major**.
+It focuses on understanding customer behavior in the E-commerce sector, providing insights that are crucial for decision-making in business management.
+By analyzing metrics such as time spent on apps and websites, students gain practical skills in data interpretation, which are essential for enhancing customer engagement and retention strategies.

 ## Project Overview
 This project explores customer behavior in the context of an E-commerce platform by analyzing various customer engagement metrics such as time spent on the app and website, length of membership, and annual spending.
 The analysis aims to provide insights into customer interactions and spending patterns, helping businesses make informed decisions to enhance customer retention and revenue growth.